paulcyi/aws-devops-demo/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-- Thanks to the xAI Grok team for guidance in building this project.
 - Inspired by AWS DevOps best practices and community resources.

 <!-- Final v1.0 release marker -->